justarrived/just_match_api/README.md

 [Developer docs](docs/README.md).

 We would love if you'd like to help us build and improve this product for the benefit of everyone.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](CODE_OF_CONDUCT.md).

 Any contributions, feedback and suggestions are more than welcome.